 Natural disasters often result in the loss of and damage to numerous trees.
 In some cases, trees may become a hazard by falling onto threatening structures, damming waterways, and blocking streets.

-Removing hazardous trees and stumps can be expensive and getting reimbursement can be challenging.
+Hazardous tree removal can be expensive and getting reimbursement can be challenging.
 Here are some things you need to know.

-When Will FEMA Help
+When Will FEMA Help?

 This means the tree has to: